EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention

 \subsection{Object Detection and Instance Segmentation}

-\textbf{Settings.} In this section, we conduct object detection and instance segmentation experiments for EViTs on COCO 2017~\cite{lin2014microsoft} dataset.
-The COCO 2017 dataset contains 80 classes, 118k training images, 5k validation images and 20k test images.
-We use two representative frameworks, RetinaNet~\cite{lin2017focal} and Mask R-CNN~\cite{he2017mask} to evaluate the performance of EViTs.
-Specifically, the EViTs are used as the vision backbone and then plugged into the RetinaNet and Mask R-CNN frameworks.
-Before training, we employ the pre-trained parameters on ImageNet-1k to initialize the backbone network, and other layers are randomly initialized.
-For fairness, we follow the same settings as that of MMDection~\cite{chen2019mmdetection}.
-The short side of input images is resized to 800 and the long side is at most 1333; The AdamW is selected as optimizer and the training schedule is set to 1 × 12 epochs; The weight decay and the initial learning rate are set to 0.05 and 0.0001, respectively.
+\textbf{Settings.} In this section, object detection and instance segmentation experiments {are conducted} on the COCO 2017~\cite{lin2014microsoft} dataset {to evaluate the} EViTs.
+The COCO 2017 dataset contains 80 classes, 118k training images, 5k validation images and 20k test images. {Two} representative frameworks, RetinaNet~\cite{lin2017focal} and {the} Mask R-CNN~\cite{he2017mask} {are used to} evaluate the performance of {the} EViTs.
+Specifically, the EViTs are used as backbone {networks} and then plugged into the RetinaNet and {the} Mask R-CNN frameworks.
+Before {starting the} training {process}, {each backbone network is initialized by using the parameters determined during ImageNet-1k pretraining, whereas} the other layers are randomly initialized.
+For fairness, {the same settings as those of PVTv2~\cite{wang2022pvt} are followed.} AdamW is selected as {the} optimizer and the training schedule is set to 1 × 12 epochs.
+The weight decay {rate} and the initial learning rate are set to 0.05 and 0.0001, respectively.